-All developments should aim to deliver:
+1.1 Developments should aim to:

-- the appropriate provision of new small open and/or green spaces, in line with identified needs/deficiencies such as pocket parks and active green spaces (e.g. green walls and green roofs) and their maintenance, and an overall enhancement in the provision of green infrastructure and/or open spaces;1 - a positive impact on the relationship between urban and natural features, where the development is adjacent to existing green spaces, so that it integrates positively with any natural features (for example, this would include green corridors such as canals and former railway lines); - protect and enhance any existing wildlife, particularly by keeping features that support existing wildlife, providing alternatives where there are overriding reasons for their removal, and incorporating new supporting provision in new buildings and across the development.
-This is in line with the mitigation hierarchy as set out in national planning policy and local plans; and - support wildlife movement and foraging through, for example, the provision of green infrastructure such as native hedgerow and tree planting (or additional species which have been agreed to provide greater diversity and resilience), and the use of wild flower planting in areas of green spaces.
+- deliver the provision of new appropriately-sized open and/or green spaces, in line with identified needs/ deficiencies, such as pocket parks and active green spaces (e.g. green walls and green roofs) and their maintenance, and an overall enhancement in the provision of green infrastructure and/or open spaces;2 - deliver a positive impact on the relationship between urban and natural features, where the development is adjacent to existing green spaces, so that it integrates positively with any natural features (for example, this would include green corridors such as canals and former railway lines); and - create or enhance existing green space, and replace any loss of green space with an equal or greater new provision of green space.